awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-versioning.md

 1. Create a message that uses the template and schedule that message to be sent at a later time\.

-1. Change the template several more times\.
+1. Change the template several times\.

 1. Designate a new version \(*Version 5*\) as the active version of the template\.

-Amazon Pinpoint does the following when it sends the message:
+Amazon Pinpoint does the following for each option when it sends the message:
 + **Use the version that’s currently active** – If you chose this option for the message, Amazon Pinpoint uses the content and settings specified by *Version 1* of the template\.
 It does this because *Version 1* was the active version of the template when the message was created\.
 + **Use the version that’s active when the message is sent** – If you chose this option for the message, Amazon Pinpoint automatically updates the message to use the content and settings specified by *Version 5* of the template\.
 It does this because *Version 5* is the active version of the template when the message is sent\.